 The Audit Committee is composed of directors independent of EDC management.
 This Committee assists the Board in fulfilling its responsibilities related to financial matters, business ethics, environmental review and our disclosure of wrongdoing program.
 The Committee regularly meets independently with representatives of the Office of the Auditor General and EDC’s internal auditors.
 The Terms of Reference for the Audit Committee of the Board of Directors outline the Committee’s composition, purpose, areas of responsibility and related work and are reviewed on an annual basis.

-EDC employees are required to abide by the public-sector-wide Values and Ethics Code.
-EDC’s Senior Office of Internal Disclosure has been designated as the contact for members of the public who may have reason to believe an EDC employee is not complying with the new public sector code.
+EDC employees are required to abide by the Values and Ethics Code for the Public Sector.
+EDC’s senior officer of internal disclosure has been designated as the contact for members of the public who may have reason to believe an EDC employee is not complying with the public sector code.

 As part of our effort to continually improve our social responsibility practices, we created a Corporate Sustainability and Responsibility Advisory Council to provide advice and guidance on our CSR practices.